mabdh/pages/source/_posts/theremin.md

 cover_index: /images/theremin/index.jpg
 cover_detail: /images/banner_white.jpg
 ---
-"The theremin (/ˈθɛrəmɪn/[1] THERR-ə-min; originally known as the ætherphone/etherphone, thereminophone[2] or termenvox/thereminvox), is an early electronic musical instrument controlled without physical contact by the thereminist (performer).
-It is named after the Westernized name of its Russian inventor, Léon Theremin, who patented the device in 1928." - Wikipedia
+"The theremin (/ˈθɛrəmɪn/[1] THERR-ə-min; originally known as the ætherphone/etherphone, thereminophone[2] or termenvox/thereminvox), is an early electronic musical instrument controlled without physical contact by the thereminist (performer). <!-- more --> It is named after the Westernized name of its Russian inventor, Léon Theremin, who patented the device in 1928." - Wikipedia

 Creating an interactive web-based theremin with javascript, HTML 5, and web-audio API.